 Citizenship Case Takes On Speedsters Who Lie About Their Weight

-WASHINGTON (CN) – In an uproarious oral argument Wednesday, laughter erupted repeatedly at the Supreme Court as the justices described scenarios where white lies could cost immigrants their citizenship.
+WASHINGTON (CN) – Bringing levity to a serious immigration issue, laughter erupted repeatedly at Supreme Court oral arguments Wednesday as the justices enumerated white lies that could cost people their citizenship.

 “Some time ago, outside the statute of limitations, I drove 60 miles an hour in a 55-mile-an-hour zone,” Chief Justice John Roberts said, opening the floodgates of an exercise in the hyperbolic.